sith-ikjetil/is-kbd-rkt/README.md

 # is-kbd-rkt
-A Linux Kernel Module for detecting SMM keyboard rootkit.
+A Linux Kernel Module with app for detecting SMM keyboard rootkit.

 ## Example Output
 ```bash